Zarif’s Warning on Tehran’s Possible Exit From Non-Proliferation Treaty Clarified

 Iran Rolls Backs Its JCPOA Obligations

-Iran announced that it would be rolling back its commitments under the JCPOA last week, in a move that came amid escalating tensions with Washington over the assassination of senior Iranian military commander Qasem Soleimani, who was killed in a US drone strike in Baghdad on 3 January.
+Iran announced that it would be rolling back its commitments under the JCPOA earlier this month, in a move that came amid escalating tensions with Washington over the assassination of senior Iranian military commander Qasem Soleimani, who was killed in a US drone strike in Baghdad on 3 January.

 Tehran noted that it would proceed to enrich uranium based on the technical requirements of its nuclear industry, but stressed that it would continue to cooperate with the International Atomic Energy Agency (IAEA).